cflipse/devcaffeine/_drafts/rom-rails-authenticating-with-omniauth.markdown

 see a much greater amount of OAuth data than was available to our development shim.

-The next tutorial will look at how to cleanly store and retreive that information using `rom-sql` and `rom-repository`.

 ### Filtering authentication domains

 If you're building an internal service, there is a useful shorthand that can be